 Normally, all six channels are transmitted, received and played back on the viewer’s surround-sound audio system.
 But there many are cases where the viewer only has the two stereo speakers to listen to, so what happens then?

 All ATSC receivers have the capability to downmix the 5.1 surround sound down to two channels.
-They do this with two techniques: L/R total and L/R only.
+They do this in one of two ways: L/R total and L/R only.
 For L/R total, the two channels are shown as left (Lt) and right (Rt), and each is derived in this way: Lt = L + -3dB Center + -3dB [Ls + Rs] and Rt = R + -3dB Center + -3dB [Ls + Rs].
 The Ls/Rs are also phase-shifted 90 degrees.
 For L/R only, the two channels are shown as left (Lo) and right (Ro), and each is derived thusly: Lo = L + -3dB Center + [Ls may or may not be added with higher attenuation] and Ro = R + -3dB Center + [Rs may or may not be added with higher attenuation].

 If most of your programming is in 5.1 surround sound, then switching to spots and other programming that is in stereo only may be jarring to viewers when switching between the two.
 In that case, upmixing would be necessary; this is where a stereo audio feed is converted to 5.1 surround.
 Several processors on the market will do this, and these can be added to the audio chain.
 In addition, some master control switchers can be programmed to switch in the 5.1 converter as needed for stereo-only sources.
 (See Figure 3.)